Skip to content

 \[\frac{\partial u}{\partial t} = \ldots - \nu_4 \frac{\partial^4 u}{\partial x^4}\]

-\[\nu_4 = \Delta x^4\]
+\[\nu_4 = \frac{\pi^4 \Delta x^4}{\lambda_\text{hypervisc}}\]

-This scaling ensures:
+This normalization ensures:

 Stochastic Forcing